 There’s so much to do in Bath.
 There’s the Roman Baths and Royal Crescent to check out in Bath.
 Then leave the city behind and head off in the small lanes and get ready to discover tiny chocolate-box villages.

 First stop?
 Castle Combe.
-Hands-down one of the prettiest villages in the Cotswolds, it’s home to numerous wool-traders’ cottages, a picturesque bridge, and the historic St Andrew’s Church.
+Hands-down one of the prettiest villages and one of the things you must do in the Cotswolds, it’s home to numerous wool-traders’ cottages, a picturesque bridge, and the historic St Andrew’s Church.
 Wander around and enjoy this charming setting before moving on to Stroud.

 Just an hour from Castle Combe, Stroud is a fairly large town that makes for a good lunch setting.
 There are tons of cafes, charming steep streets, and it boasts not just one but five rivers flowing through it.
 Pretty cool town, if you ask us.